 Believe me, even if you serve these with a simple salad, they will disappear in no time.
 I promise, just the smell in your kitchen as they roast will be enough to make your family hungry.

 There you have it.
-An incredibly moist, perfectly roasted and individually portioned Cornish game hen recipe that you can make for a weekend dinner or a an impressive dinner when you want to wow your guests.
+An incredibly moist, perfectly roasted and individually portioned Slow Roasted Cornish game hen recipe that you can make for a weekend dinner or an impressive dinner when you want to wow your guests.

 If You Liked this Cornish Game Hen Recipe, You Might Also Like: